US stocks lower after Fed official sees rate hikes in 2022 - WTMJ

 Higher interest rates would cause high-priced stocks like technology companies to be less attractive to investors, and would likely push a greater number of investors into securities like bonds for better returns, which would come at the expense of the stock market.

+The Fed is also closely monitoring the employment market, which has been improving but is still lagging behind the rest of the economy during the recovery.

+“That gives investors some reassurance that the Fed isn’t going to move on rates when the economy, from a labor market perspective, isn’t back to where it was,” Johnson said.

-Bond yields were slightly higher after Bullard’s comments.
-The yield on the 2-year Treasury note rose to 0.25% from 0.23% a day earlier.
+The yield on the 2-year Treasury note, which closely tracks expectations for future Fed moves, rose to 0.27% from 0.23% a day earlier.
+The yield on the 10-year Treasury fell to 1.46% from 1.51% late Thursday.

+Several stocks bucked the broader decline after reporting encouraging news.
+Software maker Adobe rose 1.9% after giving investors a solid profit forecast and strong second-quarter financial results.
+Firearm maker Smith & Wesson jumped 15.5% after raising its quarterly dividend and reporting strong fiscal fourth-quarter financial results.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.